What is iRAD?

 What's in it for GPs and ED specialists?

-- Access to data improves the coordination of patient care between clinicians- promoting accountability and eliminating dangerous gaps during transitions
+- Improve the coordination of patient care between clinicians- promoting accountability and eliminating dangerous gaps during transitions

 - Productivity savings – reduces the time spent in administrative functions and follow-up activities